abondar24/ServerlessAI/README.md

 # ServerlessAI
-Examples of using AWS Lambda for Machine learning
+Examples of using AWS Lambda for Machine learning based on 'AI as a service' Book.

 # Examples